bertkdowns/thesis/notes/proposal.litreview.md

 Adjusting a model to minimise the difference between model results and physical plant results would be a common requirement of DT sytems.
 These techniques could systematized to reduce the cost of developing a DT model.

+### General-purpose High Level Control

+Bellini et al. [@bellini_high_level_2022] discussed a platform Snap4Industry that utilise OPC-UA, IoT technologies, and the Node-RED event driven architecture to create a more general purpose way of visualising and controlling industrial processes.
+This includes frontend tools to create displays and dashboards, store historical data, and send commands to the control network.
+It is posited as a method of higher level control across multiple SCADA systems.

 <!--
 ### Thermal Incubator